Russ Russo

-Russ Russo (born December 2, 1975) is an American film actor.
-His work includes Catch Hell, Williamsburg, and the thriller An Act of War.
+Russ Russo (born December 2, 1985) is an American film actor.
+His works include Catch Hell, Williamsburg, and the thriller An Act of War.

 Early life

 Russo was born in Gloucester, Massachusetts.
 However, he was quickly uprooted and spent the majority of his childhood moving around between California, New York, Arizona and New Jersey with his family.
 Though moving was difficult, Russo saw each new city as an opportunity to reinvent himself.
 Having lived in such a vast array of locations, he quickly realized that different personalities were needed for different schools, and so he relied on his ability to act in order to survive in every new social situation.
 Influenced by Robert Frost and William Blake, Russo began writing his own poetry and found he had a great appreciation for music as well, attracted to bands such as The Doors.
 However, it was not until he started reading Shakespeare in high school that his attraction to the arts mixed with his ability to act.
 He began acting in local Shakespearean plays during his teen years and idolizing actors such as Marlon Brando.